ENDS SOON! Receive a Lab Diamond Tennis Bracelet With Purchase Over $1,000. Use Code TENNIS in Cart.

 We're happy to help

-Diamond Ratio Guide
+Ideal Diamond Proportions & Diamond Ratio Guide

-Understanding a diamond’s ratio — specifically its length-to-width (L/W) ratio — is key to understanding how a diamond looks when worn.
+Understanding a diamond’s proportions — specifically its length-to-width (L/W) ratio — is key to understanding how a diamond looks when worn.
 This guide explains everything you need to know about diamond ratio, how to calculate it, and what the ideal ratio is for each popular shape.

-What Is Diamond Length-to-Width (L/W) Ratio?
+What Is a Length-to-Width (L/W) Diamond Ratio?

 The diamond length-to-width ratio (often shortened to L/W ratio) is a numerical value that expresses the relationship between a diamond’s length and its width.
 This measurement helps describe the overall shape of a fancy-cut diamond — whether it looks long and slender, short and wide, or perfectly square.